Well-posedness for the classical Stefan problem and the zero surface tension limit: The three-dimensional case

 \section{The three-dimensional case}

 In this section, we briefly sketch how to adapt the analysis of the previous sections to prove theorems analogous to~Theorem~\ref{th:main} and~\ref{th:main2} in the {\em three} dimensional setting.
-We assume now that $\Omega(t)\subset\R^3$ is an evolving phase in $\R^3$ and the initial and reference domain are given by
+We assume now that $\Omega(t)$ is an evolving phase inside the reference domain

-where $\T^2$ stands for the $2$-torus.
-Initially at $t=0$ the {\it bottom} boundary
+where $\T^2$ is the $2$-torus.
+Initially at $t=0$ the moving boundary

-is the initial reference boundary of the moving domain $\Gamma(t)$, whereas the {\it top} boundary $\partial\Omega_{\text{top}}=\T^{2}\times\{x^3=1\}$ is fixed and the temperature $p$ satisfies the homogeneous Neumann boundary condition on $\partial\Omega$ just like in~(\ref{eq:fixedbdry}).
+is parametrized as a graph over $\Gamma = \T^2\times\{x^3=0\}$ by the height function $h_0.$ The {\it top} boundary $\partial\Omega_{\text{top}}=\T^{2}\times\{x^3=1\}$ is fixed and the temperature $p$ satisfies the homogeneous Neumann boundary condition on $\partial\Omega$ just like in~(\ref{eq:fixedbdry}).
 We parametrize boundary as a graph over $\Gamma$ with the height function $h(t,x')$, where $x':=(x^1,x^2)$.
-Via the same ALE change of variables as in~(\ref{eq:ALE0}), we obtain the fixed boundary problem given by~(\ref{eq:ALE}).
-The associated energy is given by: \be \ee In the above definition, $\alpha=(\alpha_1,\alpha_2)$ is a multi-index of order $|\alpha|=\alpha_1+\alpha_2$, whereby $\alpha_1,\alpha_2$ are non-negative integers.
+Using the harmonic coordinates we can change of variables as in~(\ref{eq:ALE0}) to obtain a fixed boundary problem given by~(\ref{eq:ALE}).
+The associated energy is given by \be \ee In the above definition, $\alpha=(\alpha_1,\alpha_2)$ is a multi-index of order $|\alpha|=\alpha_1+\alpha_2$, whereby $\alpha_1,\alpha_2$ are non-negative integers.
 Symbol $\bar{\nabla}$ refers to differentiation in tangential directions, i.e. $\bar{\nabla}^{\alpha}:=\g_{x^1}^{\alpha_1}\g_{x^2}^{\alpha_2}$.
-The three-dimensional Taylor sign condition for a function $q$ reads: \be \lambda^{3D}(t):=\inf_{x'\in\Gamma}(-q,_3)(t,x',0)>0. \ee The following theorem holds: \begin{theorem} Let the initial conditions $(q_0,h_0)$ be such that $\E^{3D}(q_0,h_0)<\infty$ and let $q_0$ satisfy the Taylor sign condition~(\ref{eq:taylor3D}).
+The three-dimensional Taylor sign condition for a function $q$ reads: \be \min_{x'\in\Gamma}(q,_3)(t,x',0)>0. \ee The following theorem holds: \begin{theorem} Let the initial conditions $(q_0,h_0)$ be such that $\E^{3D}(q_0,h_0)<\infty$ and let $q_0$ satisfy the Taylor sign condition~(\ref{eq:taylor3D}).
 Then the three-dimensional one-phase classical Stefan problem is locally-in-time well-posed, i.e. there is a $T>0$ such that there exists a unique solution $(q,h)$ with the initial data $(q_0,h_0)$ on the time interval $[0,T]$.
 In addition it satisfies the bound:

 Furthermore, let $(q_0^{\sigma}, \Psi_0^{\sigma})_{\sigma\geq0}$ be a given family of well-prepared initial conditions in the sense of Definition~\ref{def:wellprep}.
 Assume that it satisfies the Taylor sign condition~(\ref{eq:taylor3D}) and the corresponding compatibility conditions.
 By $(q^{\sigma},h^{\sigma})_{\sigma\geq0}$ we denote the associated family of solutions to the problem~(\ref{eq:ALE}).
 There exists a $\sigma$-independent time $T>0$ and a constant $C$ depending only on $(q_0,h_0)$ such that